hariadiarief/active-personal-react-map/README.md

 ---------------

 # The purpose of this application
-- User can search address by inputting location name or coordinate(latitude and longitude)
+- User can searching address or location on map by inputting location name or coordinate(latitude and longitude)
 ---------------

 # Step To Run This Program in Your Local Server